BenHargreaves/TorontoWeather/README.md

 # TorontoWeather
-A simple web app which displays the current weather in Toronto
+A simple web app which displays the current weather information for Toronto, CA

+## Dependencies
+No install required.
+Public CDN links are used for all script/stylesheet dependencies
+- AngularJS 1.5.6
+- Bootstrap 4
+- jQuery 3.2.1

+Built using Public Weather API provided by FreeCodeCamp - https://fcc-weather-api.glitch.me/